 Shift Your Ride.
-Get outside.
+Get outside.#

-Shift To What Matters Most
+Shift To What Matters Most#

-This September, we want you to Shift Your Ride!
+We want you to Shift Your Ride!

 Shifting your ride can be easy!
 There are many ways to get around Fort Collins without using a car, even if you have extra errands to run.
 We've compiled several resources on this page to help you get out of your car and actually enjoy your transportation options.